What Is Arc Flash Testing?

 Who Needs an Arc Rating?

-Arc flash testing is relevant for any worker potentially exposed to an electric arc generating a heat flux of >2 cal/cm2.
-Anyone with exposure to electrical hazards must have arc rated PPE available, as mandated by OSHA.
+Arc flash testing is relevant for any worker potentially exposed to an electric arc generating an incident energy of >2 cal/cm² (a typical threshold of second degree skin burn in arc flash exposures, see OSHA 1910.269 and NESC).
+Anyone with exposure to electrical hazards must have arc rated PPE available, as mandated by consensus standards (like NFPA 70E, CSA Z462, OSHA 1910.269, CAN/UL S801 and others.